jaxio/celerio/HOW-TO-RELEASE.md

 ### Post release

-Change the version manually in
+Increment the version manually in

 `celerio-maven/bootstrap-maven-plugin/src/it/pom.xml`